 This web page contains tutorials for how to use the Energy Policy Simulator (EPS) via its user-friendly, yet powerful, web interface.
 Tutorials are available in two formats: a video tutorial, and a tutorial using text and screenshots.

 This video (#2 in the EPS Video Series) provides an introduction to how to perform analysis with the EPS.
 It shows how to build policy packages, to customize a policy’s implementation schedule, to select different output graphs, to compare multiple scenarios, and more.
 (EPS version 1.4.1 was current when this video was made.)

 Online vs. Offline Model Versions

 There are two ways you can use the EPS.
 You may either install the required software and download the model to your own computer, or you can use the model via a web application interface on this site.
 This tutorial page discusses how to use the model via the web application interface.
 The web interface is powerful, user-friendly, and does not require you to install any software.
 However, the downloadable model offers some additional features.
 We recommend you get started by using the web interface, and if you require advanced features (such as reporting outputs from variables not shown in the web interface, editing the model's input data, performing batches of runs via a script, performing Monte Carlo sensitivity analyses, etc.), you may migrate to the downloadable version.

 Global and Regional Home Pages

-The Energy Policy Solutions project, Energy Innovation's effort to produce objective tools and resources on effective energy policy design, has a global home page containing links to all regional EPS deployments.
+The Modeling and Analysis group, Energy Innovation's effort to produce objective tools and resources on effective energy policy design, has a global home page containing links to all regional EPS deployments.
 EPS deployments exist for a growing number of countries, states/provinces, cities, and other geographic areas.